 With this diverse training, you will qualify for a greater number of high-paying jobs than journalism degree-holders.
 Based on the information provided by the BLS, a graduate degree in public relations and advertising could be one of the best paying master's degrees today.

-With a master’s in public relations and advertising, you can pursue a growing and high-paying career as an advertising, promotions, and marketing manager.
-The BLS projects a 6% growth by 2029.
+With a master's in public relations and advertising, you can pursue a growing and high-paying career as an advertising, promotions, and marketing manager.
+The BLS projects a 10% growth rate by 2030.
 Additionally, the median annual wage for these professionals is $141,490.
 Earners in the top 10% of the field make more than $208,000 per year.

 Choosing the Best Master’s Degree For You

 Bear in mind that no particular degree level or program will guarantee you a job.
 Make sure you pursue a master's degree that will meet your personal needs and future career goals.
 To do this, you may need to spend some time conducting your own research on employment trends, job requirements, and salaries.
 Use the information above as a springboard to explore the best paying master's degrees in your areas of interest.